Quarmire/Constellations/nebula/src/spaceport/README.md

-# Spaceport - A component of Constellations, a distributed knowledge framework
+# Spaceport - A communication and transport service

+A component of Constellations, a distributed knowledge framework

 Facilitates the exchange of blocks between celestial bodies by giving ships a place to dock.